-Visiting Wolfsschanze –Wolf’s Lair– in Ketrzyn, Poland brings you closer to an almost unknown site of World War II.
+Visiting Wolfsschanze –Wolf’s Lair– in Ketrzyn, Poland, brings you closer to an almost unknown site of World War II.
 This ominous place holds the ghost of the German power that once tried to dominate the world at all cost.

 Wolf’s Lair was Adolf Hitler’s headquarters in East Prussia.
 Hitler spent nearly half of World War II (over 800 days) in this compound, which contains over 80 buildings including massive bunkers for high-ranking German Officials like Göring, Bormann, and Hitler, among others.

 I traveled with Intopoland to the Wolf’s Lair, and I highly recommend contacting Anna through their site.
 She’s very helpful with customizing the tour and a great tour host.

-The following is a one day tour itinerary based on my experience:
+The following is a one-day tour itinerary based on my experience:

-The departure from Warsaw will be early in the morning, approximately around 7:00am.
+The departure from Warsaw will be early in the morning, approximately around 7:00 am.
 The 250 km ride from Warsaw to Ketrzyn takes almost four hours, but the journey itself is worthy of appreciation.

 Near the end of the ride, you will reach the Mazury region.
 Here you can enjoy the scenic view of the immense Mazurian Lakes and evergreen forests.

 When entering the compound through its narrow asphalt road, you will cross one of three almost unnoticeable gates that once protected this secret headquarter.

 Once at the main entrance, you will see the former headquarter for Hitler’s personal security, which today is a small hotel and restaurant.
 Currently, this is the only habitable structure in the compound.
 (Currently closed for renovation until the end of 2024)

 You will then head towards many of the various bunkers that once were used for protection against aerial attacks from the Allied Forces and the Red Army.

 Most bunkers are partially destroyed, unstable, or completely razed.
 In January 1945, Hitler gave the order to destroy this compound with the use of high explosives to prevent its capture and use by the Red Army.

-Once you reach the main bunker –Hitler’s Bunker– you will have the chance to go inside and see what’s left of this broken shelter, which are mostly empty dark rooms and corridors.
-It is recommended to have a flashlight, since the interior space is dark.
+Once you reach the main bunker –Hitler’s Bunker– you will have the chance to go inside and see what’s left of this broken shelter, which is mostly empty dark rooms and corridors.
+It is recommended to have a flashlight since the interior space is dark.

 After exploring your bunkers of preference, head back to the main entrance where you can have a meal at the restaurant or simply start your journey back to Warsaw.